Table of Contents

 The critical value is the t statistics with 999 degrees of freedom and a 0.975 cumulative frequency.
 Using the t distribution calculator, the critical value comes out 1.96.

-The margin of error is computed using the above given equation.
+The margin of error is computed using the above-given equation.

 = 1.96 * 0.95

-The confidence interval is specified by sample statistic + margin of error.
+The confidence interval is specified by the sample statistic + margin of error.
 Here, the uncertainty is denoted by the confidence level.
 We have already chosen the confidence interval of 95% which is 180 + 1.86.

 Meaning of Confidence

 The confidence level is the probability that the targeted interval actually contains the target quantity.
-In case we refer to 95% confidence interval, it does not refer to 95% chance that the interval contains ƥ.
+In case we refer to a 95% confidence interval, it does not refer to a 95% chance that the interval contains ƥ.
 The population proportion is either inside an interval or outside of it.
 The population proportion is a fixed quantity.
 If we show a confidence interval of 95%, it refers that 95% of samples in the population produce the true proportion.

 It can also be stated like this: “We are 95% confident that the true proportion lies in the interval from which samples have been selected”.
-Here, the uncertainty refers to the probability that the selected sample belongs to the 95% of the samples of chosen interval and to the 5% that does not relate to the confidence interval.
+Here, the uncertainty refers to the probability that the selected sample belongs to 95% of the samples of the chosen interval and to the 5% that does not relate to the confidence interval.

 Margin of Error

 The margin of error is the range of values below and above the sample statistic in a confidence interval.
 It represents the amount of sampling error in a survey result.
 The margin of error and confidence intervals are directly proportional to each other.
-If the margin of error is higher, the confidence on the sampling results is higher to show that it is close to true figures.
+If the margin of error is higher, the confidence in the sampling results is higher to show that it is close to true figures.

 The margin of error is half of the width of the interval.
 It refers to the extent on each side of the sample proportion.
 For a higher level of confidence, a higher level of the margin of error is required.
 Confidence and precision are inversely proportional to each other.
 The higher level of confidence refers to less precision.

 In case a statistic is a percentage, the maximum margin of error can be calculated using the radius of the confidence interval for 50% of the reported percentage.
-Here, the margin of error is referred as absolute quantity which is equal to confidence interval radius for the statistics.
+Here, the margin of error is referred as an absolute quantity which is equal to confidence interval radius for the statistics.
 In case the true value is 50%, the confidence interval radius is 5% points, and the margin of error is 5% points.